Church Road Well Field Project

 Ask questions about the project

 Construction work on the Church Road Well Field began in March 2022.
-This project will add up to three million litres of water per day to the Chapman Water System and is a significant step forward in securing water supply for the Sunshine Coast.
+This project will add up to 4.6 million litres of water per day to the Chapman Water System and is a significant step forward in securing water supply for the Sunshine Coast.

 On the right